Viewing Results

 Within the Member Analysis dialog, you can explore:

-• Diagrams Tab - Scalable charts for Moment, Shear, Axial, and Deflection.
+• Diagrams Tab - Scalable charts for Moment, Shear, Axial, Torsion, and Deflection.
 This tab also includes the Member Result Extremes table, which shows the exact maximum and minimum values and their precise locations along the member for the active load combination.

 • Stress Tab - Detailed fiber-by-fiber stress distribution (axial + bending) along the member length, with user-definable yield strength (Fy) to check utilization.
+For concrete and timber the elastic stresses are shown for reference only (no yield check), since those materials need material-specific design checks.

 • Design Check Tab - Run steel design code checks (AS 4100:2020, AISC 360-16, Eurocode 3, CSA S16-19) directly on the selected member.
 Shows capacity ratios, governing clauses, and pass/fail status.